waves-exchange/signer-providers/packages/provider-web/README.md

 <a id="overview"></a>
 ## Overview
 ​
 ProviderWeb developed by Waves.Exchange implements a Signature Provider for [Signer](https://github.com/wavesplatform/signer) protocol library.
 Signer enables easy deploy dApps based on Waves blockchain.
-Users' encrypted private keys and SEED phrase are stored in waves.exchange domain of the local browser storage.
-Waves.Exchange and other apps do not have access to the local data as they are stored encrypted.
+Users' encrypted private keys and SEED phrase are stored in wx.network domain of the local browser storage.
+WX.Network and other apps do not have access to the local data as they are stored encrypted.

 ​
 > For now, signing is implemented for all types of transactions except exchange transactions.